mysqlbinlog - Man Page

 Row-based logging. mysqlbinlog outputs only entries that change tables belonging to db_name.
 The default database has no effect on this.
 Suppose that the binary log just described was created using row-based logging rather than statement-based logging. mysqlbinlog --database=test outputs only those entries that modify t1 in the test database, regardless of whether USE was issued or what the default database is.
 If a server is running with binlog_format set to MIXED and you want it to be possible to use mysqlbinlog with the --database option, you must ensure that tables that are modified are in the database selected by USE.
 (In particular, no cross-database updates should be used.)

 You can pipe the output of mysqlbinlog into the mysql client to execute the events contained in the binary log.
-This technique is used to recover from a crash when you have an old backup.
+This technique is used to recover from an unexpected exit when you have an old backup (see Section 9.5, “Point-in-Time (Incremental) Recovery”).
 For example:

 Or: